 - 2 tbsp coconut oil refined or unrefined (see note)

-- 1/4 tsp salt, plus additional for serving
+- 1/4 tsp salt plus additional for serving

 - 1/3 cup popcorn kernels

 - Once the coconut oil melts, stay close by to wait for the first kernel to pop.
 Once the first kernel pops, add 1/4 tsp salt to the melted coconut oil and pour in the rest of the kernels.

-- Toss popcorn with lime zest.
+- Toss the popcorn with lime zest.
 Heat lime juice for a few seconds in the microwave so it is warm.
 Slowly pour warmed juice over popcorn, trying to disperse the juice evenly without dampening any one area too much.
 Add additional salt if you'd like.
-Store in airtight container.
+Store in an airtight container.